OlegKonings/CUDA_MEGA_DP_Example/README.md

 But the CUDA model does work here and runs about 115-120 times faster than an 3.9 GHZ CPU implementation.
 Apx running time is (NumBoxes+1)*(2^(NumColors))*NumColors + (NumBoxes+1)*(2^(NumColors)) + NumBoxes*NumColors*NumBoxes.

-Also have an alternate version which is slightly faster and returns the specific optimal allocations of colored marbles to respective boxes.
-Email me for that version.

 ____
 <table>
 <tr>